eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 ## Triton Server Native Service component

-The Kura Triton Server component is the implementation of the inference engine APIs and provides methods for interacting with a local Nvidia™ Triton Server.
+The Kura Triton Server component is the implementation of the inference engine APIs and provides methods for interacting with a local native Nvidia™ Triton Server.
 As presented below, the component enables the user to configure a local server running on the gateway and handles its lifecycle.
 This operating mode supports more features for interacting with the server like the [AI Model Encryption](#ai-model-encryption-support).

 > **Requirement**: `tritonserver` executable needs to be available in the path to the `kurad` user.
 Be sure to have a working Triton Server installation before configuring the local native Triton Server instance through Kura UI.